ValueAdd89/hub-monetization-insights/README.md

 # 💸 Hub Monetization Insights

-This project simulates an end-to-end monetization analytics stack for a B2B SaaS company like HubSpot.
+This project simulates an end-to-end monetization analytics stack for a B2B SaaS company.
 It includes synthetic quote-to-cash data, pricing elasticity models, competitive pricing benchmarks, and an executive-facing dashboard.

 ---